taisei-project/taisei/README.rst

 Troubleshooting
 ---------------

-If you're having issues with low framerates, sound playback issues, or gamepad support, please see the `Troubleshooting Guide <doc/TROUBLESHOOTING.rst>`__.

 If you find any other bug not covered in that, feel free to `open up an issue <https://github.com/taisei-project/taisei/issues>`__.